-- a.
-Client interviewing and counseling

-- b.
-Witness interviewing and preparation

-- c.
-Fact investigation

-- d.
-Case strategy discussions

 - e.
 Depositions

 - f.
 Due diligence

 - g.
 MCLE events

 - h.
 Meetings with co-counsel

 - i.
 Negotiations with opposing counsel

 - j.
 In-chambers discussions or staff meetings

 - k.
 Hearings and/or trials

 6. Keep the lines of communication open:

 No matter how informal and friendly your office may be, be aware that there is a significant imbalance of power between supervising attorneys and externs.
 Most externs are aware of their place in the office hierarchy and may be reluctant to ask questions or seek advice for fear of appearing incompetent.
 When you make every effort to create and maintain a comfortable and effective working relationship, the externs' educational experiences and their contributions to your office will be maximized.